Tobinho91/suicides_rates_1985_2015/README.md

 # How to interact

 - You can take the CSV file and my Jupyter notebook as a first step into the analysis.
+- Libraries used for the project:
+  Pandas, numpy, matplotlib and seaborn

 #### Further steps could include: